 Terry Fox Run Edmonton

-The Terry Fox Run is an annual Canada wide event (actually hundreds of locally organized events) that help to raise money and awareness for cancer research.
+The Terry Fox Run is an annual Canada-wide event with hundreds of locally organized events that help to raise money and awareness for cancer research.

 The Terry Fox run happens in multiple locations on the same day.
 There are no entry fees, and while donations are encouraged, there are no minimum donations required.
 The simple act of support and continued awareness keeps the spirit and goal of the run alive.